ancod3r/TodoList/README.md

 \
 \
 \
-4. To Delete Data on provided ID and show StatusType, some message like success, message etc.
+4. To Delete Data on provided ID and show StatusType, some message etc.
 ```mutation{
   msgDelete(id:2){
     toggle,